 The elements of Pinacate geology are sharply illuminated by the rising sun in this 2003 grab shot from the International Space Station.
 Hundreds of cinder cone volcanoes and lava flows are scattered across a distinctive gray landscape of their own creation.
 These Pinacate basalts, draped across a nearly contemporaneous volcanic mountain, cover 1800 km2 of Lower Sonoran Desert.

 Pinacate is famous for its giant maar-calderas, those exceptionally large craters clearly visible in a line down the center of the image.
-Short ranges of crystalline rock mountains near the margins, all around the field, show that the basalts are entirely on continental crust.
-Active sand dunes impinge upon the west (upper left) side of the field; aeolian sand plays an important role in cone erosion.
-(10/12)
+Gray crystalline rock mountains of the Basin & Range Geologic Province project through the sand all around the field, proof that the volcanoes are on continental crust.
+(12/01)

-Pinacate basalt dominates but small areas of light gray rock can be seen at the base of Pinacate Peak (top center) and in the middle left.
-A large area of reddish gray rock is on the right.
-These rocks are trachytes, rich in feldspar, whose magmas evolved from a basalt magma as crystals of dark colored minerals grew in the liquid and removed the elements that cause basalt to be black.
-Santa Clara was built by sequential eruptions from a single magma body as it cooled and evolved as explained in its own section.
+Pinacate basalts so effectively hide Santa Clara’s rocks, they only peak out in a few places; small areas of light gray rock can be seen at the base of Pinacate Peak (top center) and in the middle left, with more extensive areas of reddish gray rock on the middle right.
+These rocks are trachytes, rich in feldspar, whose magmas evolved from a basalt parent as crystals of dark minerals grew in the liquid and removed the elements that make basalt black.
+Santa Clara was built by sequential eruptions from a single magma body as it cooled and evolved.

-Why two names?
+It probably started out named Shuk To’ak (Black mountain, one of many) among the indigenous O’odham, but no records exist.
 Fr.
-Eusebio Fransisco Kino, the first European explorer and documenter of Pimeria Alta in the late 1600s, named the mountain “Santa Clara” on his last visit to its summit in 1701, unmindful of the Ha Ced O’odham name Shuk To’ak.
-Over the next 150 years, Santa Clara was the label for the mountain at the head of the Gulf on dozens of maps - in Europe or Eastern North America.
-The Mexican people, who lived nearby in a desert of mostly gray-toned mountains, had no knowledge of these maps so they related the black mountain to the ubiquitous black Eleodes armata beetle which is called Pinacat’l in the Nahuat’l language still in use at the time.
+Eusebio Fransisco Kino, first European explorer and documenter of Pimeria Alta in the late 1600s, named the mountain “Santa Clara” on his final trek to its summit in 1701 and put this name on his description of the area (did he make a map?).
+Over the next 150 years, Santa Clara was the name of the mountain at the head of the Gulf on dozens of increasingly detailed maps - all safely archived in big city libraries.
+The Mexican people who lived nearby, in a desert of mostly gray-toned mountains, had no knowledge of Kino or these maps so they related the black mountain to the ubiquitous black Eleodes armata beetle which is called Pinacat’l in the Nahuat’l language of pre-Hispanic Mexico.

 “Cinder cone” is the common name for monogenetic volcanoes like these more-or-less conical hills on the Santa Clara summit platform.
 They were built by the energy of volatile constituents of the basalt magma (water, SO2, CO2) boiling out in the topmost conduit.
 Expanding bubbles blew the liquid into fountains of fire-fragments we call “pyroclasts.”
 Each blob of liquid was full of bubbles that continued to expand until it was no longer liquid and became “scoria.”
 The blobs arced radially outward to fall in rings, forming the cone-in-cone (crater-in-cone) hills in the picture.